deftdawg/cope/README.md

+# New Cope

+new-cope is a rewrite of cope to include some additional quality of life improvements, including enabling and disabling cope dynamically.

+# Cope (original documentation)

 cope is a wrapper around programs that output to a terminal, to give them colour for utility and aesthetics while still keeping them the